geotrellis/vectorpipe/src/main/tut/usage/osm.md

 ss.stop()
 ```

-This approach will be particularly efficient when ran on an EMR cluster, since
+This approach will be particularly efficient when run on an EMR cluster, since
 EMR clusters have privileged access to S3.